MellonScholarlyCommunication/rdf-generator/README.md

 A script to generate RDF data from [CSL](https://docs.citationstyles.org/en/stable/specification.html#csl-1-0-2-specification) (Citation Style Language) data or [Event Notifications](https://www.eventnotifications.net) that point to CSL data.

+For the mapping we use RDF Mapping Language from [RML.io](https://rml.io).

 ## Install

 ```